-Many state, federal and local government agencies, non-profit organizations, academic institutions, industry representatives and the public are working together to protect Great Salt Lake.
+Many state, federal and local government agencies, non-profit organizations, academic institutions, industry representatives and the public are working together to protect the Great Salt Lake.
 Several councils and committees also contribute.

-The graphic below illustrates the array of organizations involved and invested in Great Salt Lake issues.
+The graphic below illustrates the array of organizations involved and invested in the Great Salt Lake issues.
 While each entity and project has its own mission, tasks or directives, they are all working together to protect the lake.
-The graphic is by no means exhaustive of all of the groups dedicated to protecting the lake, rather it provides a glimpse into the management complexity of Great Salt Lake.
+The graphic is by no means exhaustive of all of the groups dedicated to protecting the lake, rather it provides a glimpse into the management complexity of the Great Salt Lake.

 The Division of Forestry, Fire and State Lands has management jurisdiction over lands below the Great Salt Lake meander line and all of Fremont Island.

-Utah State Parks manages two parks on Great Salt Lake: Antelope Island State Park and Great Salt Lake State Park.
+Utah State Parks manages two parks on the Great Salt Lake: Antelope Island State Park and Great Salt Lake State Park.

 The Utah Geological Survey monitors the salinity and geochemistry of the lake, studies groundwater, keeps a record of mineral production and value, and more.